-2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Key Variance Explanations for 2020 Various land purchases 2,206 4,000 (1,794) Strategic land purchases are dependent on suitable land becoming available for purchase.
+2020/2021 Actual \$000's 2020/2021 Budget \$000's 2020/2021 Variance \$000's Key Variance Explanations for 2021 Various land purchases 2,206 4,000 (1,794) Strategic land purchases are dependent on suitable land becoming available for purchase.
 One major purchase has been completed, and several minor acquisitions are in progress.
 The unspent budget for this project has been carried forward to future years.
 Digital Services Capital Programme 11,869 14,792 (2,923) Digital successfully delivered the bulk of it's FY21 programme of work, on time and on budget.
 Variations were due to underspends in planned lifecycle and hardware activities due to global supply chain delays, delays and changes in timing for Cameron Road fitout/new ways of working and delays to approving GIS 3D model data capture.
-Digital Services budgets were reprioritised during the 2020 year to focus resources on the revised timing of the ERP implementation to add increased functionality to purchasing and reporting.
-This expenditure was covered by a mixture of renewals and level of service funding.
-Investment in modernising existing devices for productivity issues also enabled staff to remain productive throughout the COVID-19 lockdowns and adapt to a more flexible way of working.
 Various land sales 58 (1,214) 1,271 Several sales in progress but none completed.
 Civic Complex renewals 107 307 (200) Lower spend on the Willow Street civic complex, as these buildings are now planned to be demolished.
-The underspend is mainly due to delays caused by COVID-19 The unspent budget for this project has not been carried forward to future years.
 People & Engagement Capital Works 39 173 (133) Several minor projects.
 Not all completed.
 Prop Management Upgrades & Renewals 532 694 (161) Improvements to the Cargo Shed were not completed.
 The unspent budget for this project has been carried forward to future years.
 Health & Safety Risk Control Capital 60 245 (185) Underspend predominently relates to transfer station upgrades delayed due to immenent closure of site.